PingThingsIO/btrdb-python/docs/source/working/streamsets.rst

 Retrieving Data
 ----------------

-There are two options available when you are ready to process the data from the server.
-Both options are fully materialized but are organized in different ways according to what is more convenient for you.
+There are three options available when you are ready to process the data from the server.
+All options are fully materialized but are organized in different ways according to what is more convenient for you.

 StreamSet.values()